 There are seven districts in the western part of the Ross of Mull, all with their own unique character.
-The Centre has produced leaflets for each district, with an overview of the major points of interest with maps and trails to help explore the area.
+The Centre has produced leaflets which contain guided walks for each district, with an overview of the major points of interest with maps and trails to help explore the area.
 The Centre publication “Discover the Ross” provides more historical detail on the Ross of Mull generally as well as the seven districts

 The pink-hued Ross of Mull granite has been shaped by glaciers and eroded over time to create a distinctive landscape, fringed by shell-sand beachesMore Information